Call our free helpline0808 808 3555

 families use informal childcare such as other family members,

 friends or neighbours.
-You may find you need to make more formal
+However you may find you need to make more

 Some childcare settings provide specialist services for disabled

-children, however all childcare should welcome and include disabled
+children, but all childcare should welcome and include disabled

 It is important that childcare is of good quality and meets